Shac2799/PXT991-Infographic/README.md

 # Gravity Infographic
-Infographic 3 for the Data-intensiive micro project.
-It is a gravity simulation on a body of varying size.
+My infographic for the Data-intensive Astrophysics micro project.
+It is a three-body orbital simulation, hosted on the streamlit platform.